What I’ve Learned From Being the Mom of a Child with Cochlear Implants

+My son was born deaf with sensorineural hearing loss and now has bilateral cochlear implants.
 Each year, as the anniversaries of my son’s cochlear implant surgeries approach and pass, I am filled with emotions as I think of how far he has come and the strides he’s made in his life so far.
 Any mom who has a special needs child knows how emotional it can be to raise that child.

-The cochlear implant is an amazing technology.
+The cochlear implant is an amazing piece of technology.

-Think of it like a messenger inside your child’s head, running from outside the ear to the brain to relay a message.
+Think of it as a messenger inside your child’s head, running from outside the ear to the brain to relay a message.
 It essentially is a robotic ear, much like a prosthetic limb, only it also communicates with the brain.
 I only understood the true awesomeness of this once I saw my son growing the ability to hear and understand sounds over time.

 I will become a pro at this eventually.